elastos/Elastos.DID.Method/Resolver/Elastos-DID-Resolver-Specification_en.md

 - service

   Optional, a string representing the service type.
 For service type, see the definition of service in the Elastos DID method specification.
-Support multiple types or "|", and "&", such as: "type1 | type2", "type1 & type2".
+Only supports a single type of query.

 - credential

   Optional, a string representing the credential type.
 For credential type, see the definition of credential in the Elastos Verifiable Claims Specification.
-Support multiple types or "|", and "&", such as: "type1 | type2", "type1 & type2".
+Only supports a single type of query.

 - query

-  Optional, query conditions in MongoDB query syntax.
+  Optional, query conditions in MongoDB query syntax, only  supportes the conditional syntax of MongoDB's find method

+- skip

+  Optional, the number of documents to skip in the results set.

+- limit

+  Optional, the number of documents returned in the result set.

-Although all the above three parameters are optional, they can only support one and must have one.
+Although all the above three parameters  `service`, `credential` and `query` are optional, they can only support one and must have one.

+The `skip` and `limit` parameters are used to provide paging support, which controls the subset of the query results should return.

 #### id